xiaoyangnihao/TTS-1/README.md

 All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`.

 Both the seq2seq model and the vocoder model need to be trained seperately.
+Training using automatic mixed precision is supported.

 # Quick start
 ## Train TTS from scratch